kgateway-dev/kgateway/docs/content/guides/traffic_management/request_processing/graphql/resolver.md

 ## Automatic schema generation with GraphQL service discovery

-TODO do we need to add the behind-the-scenes info for this feature? eg Sai has a great overview here: https://docs.google.com/presentation/d/1ArxEdVVAOowz4wYcXIYlg4Wd-psadUTrOYH9DPPWwpk/edit#slide=id.g10a8760f3dd_24_181
+**QUESTION do we need to add the behind-the-scenes info for this feature?** eg Sai has a great overview here: https://docs.google.com/presentation/d/1ArxEdVVAOowz4wYcXIYlg4Wd-psadUTrOYH9DPPWwpk/edit#slide=id.g10a8760f3dd_24_181

 Gloo Edge can automatically discover API specifications and create GraphQL schemas.
 Gloo Edge supports two modes of discovery: allowlist and blocklist.
 For more information about these discovery modes, see the [Function Discovery Service (FDS) guide]({{% versioned_link_path fromRoot="/installation/advanced_configuration/fds_mode/#function-discovery-service-fds" %}}).